 Fitness Passport is a Wellbeing@USC initiative, providing USC staff and their immediate family members with access to 20 pools, gyms and fitness centres across the Sunshine Coast, for one low membership.

 Staff charity swimming carnival

-Make Waves in 2015!
-Wellbeing@USC held the third annual staff charity swimming carnival on Friday 27 November 2015, and again we raised funds and donations for the Salvation Army Christmas Appeal.
+Wellbeing@USC holds an annual staff charity swimming carnival on the last Friday of November, raising funds and collecting donations for The Smith Family and the Salvation Army Christmas Appeal.

 Looking for a walking track around campus?
 We have mapped 10 walks, ranging from 900m to 2.5km.